vedranio/github-for-designers-presentation/README.markdown

-# Spectacle Boilerplate
+# GitHub for designers

+My presentation for introducing Git and GiHub basics to designers.
+Initially presented to the SEEK design team on 19 July 2017

 ## Reference

-The Spectacle core API is available at [https://github.com/FormidableLabs/spectacle/blob/master/README.markdown](https://github.com/FormidableLabs/spectacle/blob/master/README.markdown).

-## Development

-After downloading the boilerplate, your first order of business is to open terminal and run `yarn`. (or `npm install` if you're about that life)

-Next, run `rm -R .git` to remove the existing version control.
+this presentation is built using  [FormidableLabs' Spectacle, a ReactJS based Presentation Library](https://github.com/FormidableLabs/spectacle).

+## Making changes and running

+I created the presentation by downloading the [Spectacle Boilerplate](https://github.com/FormidableLabs/spectacle-boilerplate/)

+To run the presentation:
+1. `npm install`
-Then, to start up the local server, run `npm start`
+2. `npm start`

-Open a browser and hit [http://localhost:3000](http://localhost:3000), and we are ready to roll
+3. Open a browser and hit [http://localhost:3000](http://localhost:3000)

 ## Build & Deployment